Silversmith: Tools, materials and techniques

-Silversmiths saw or cut specific shapes from sterling and fine silver sheet metal and bar stock, and then use hammers to form the metal over anvils and stakes.
+Silversmiths saw or cut specific shapes from sterling and fine silver sheet metal and bar stock; they then use hammers to form the metal over anvils and stakes.
 Silver is hammered cold (at room temperature).
 As the metal is hammered, bent, and worked, it 'work-hardens'.
 Annealing is the heat-treatment used to make the metal soft again.
 If metal is work-hardened, and not annealed occasionally, the metal will crack and weaken the work.

 Silversmiths can use casting techniques to create knobs, handles and feet for the hollowware they are making.

 After forming and casting, the various pieces may be assembled by soldering and riveting.

 During most of their history, silversmiths used charcoal or coke fired forges, and lung-powered blow-pipes for soldering and annealing.
 Modern silversmiths commonly use gas burning torches as heat sources.
 A newer method is laser beam welding.

 Silversmiths may also work with copper and brass, especially when making practice pieces, due to those materials having similar working properties and being more affordable than silver.

-Related and overlapping trades

-Although jewelers also work in silver and gold, and many of the techniques for working precious metals overlap, the trades of jeweler and Silversmith have distinct histories.

-Chain-making and gem-setting are common practices of jewelers that are not usually considered aspects of silversmiths.

-The tradition of making (iron / plate) armor was interrupted sometime after the 17th century.
-Silversmithing and goldsmithing, by contrast, have an unbroken tradition going back many millennia.
-The techniques used to make armor today (whether for movies or for historical recreation groups) are an amalgam of silversmith forming techniques and blacksmith iron-handling techniques.